alacritty/alacritty/README.md

 brew cask install alacritty
 ```

-After installation with brew, it is highly reocommended that you clone
+After installation with brew, it is highly recommended that you clone
 alacritty source code with `git clone
 https://github.com/alacritty/alacritty.git` and setup the [manual
 page](INSTALL.md#manual-page), [shell